AriFordsham/GHCWiki/pattern-families.md

 ```

-allowing the user to pattern match *directly* on the inferable types without manually checking for `Just`s.
-This could currently be written using view patterns as:
+allowing the user to pattern match *directly* on the inferable types without manually checking for `Just`s — note the use of the previous argument `ctx` to index later.
+This could currently be written somewhat awkwardly using view patterns:

 ```wiki
     inferType ctx (If (inferType ctx -> Just BoolT) (inferType ctx -> Just ty1) (inferType ctx -> Just ty2))